 Price of this trip is $3500 for each wanderer.
 There is a supplement for single room dwellers.

-This Best of Japan Group Trip is designed for active wanderers.
+This Fall Colors of Japan Group Trip is designed for active wanderers.
 If you have questions about physical specifics of this trip, please contact us.Trip prices are based on accommodation (3-4 star hotels) and a American tour guide for the duration of the trip.
 All trips will have an orientation (in person if geography suffices) for all guests approximately 4 weeks before departure.

 Deposit Requirement: A deposit is required immediately with each booking request.
 A booking cannot be guaranteed without a deposit.